eamigo86/graphene-django-extras/README.rst

 You must to have defined a DjangoSerializerMutation class for each model that you want to define a Subscription class:

+We define app routing, as if they were app urls:

 .. code:: python